c-vandenberg/ml-training-base/README.md

 # Machine Learning Training Base (ml-training-base)

-`ml-training-base` is a Python library providing base classes and utilities for supervised machine learning projects.
+`ml-training-base` is a Python package providing base classes and utilities for machine learning projects.
+Currently, the package only supports supervised learning.

 It includes:
 * A configurable logging setup for both console and file outputs.
 * Base classes for data loaders (`BaseSupervisedDataLoader`).
 * An environment setup class for deterministic training (`TrainingEnvironment`), ensuring reproducible runs.